-Currently, our revenues are concentrated with two major customers, Sanofi, and a national health plan, and our revenues may decrease significantly if we were to lose our major customers.
+Currently, our revenues are concentrated with a major customer, and our revenues may decrease significantly if we were to lose our major customer.

-Due to our limited operating history, we have a limited customer base and have depended on a major customer, Sanofi, for a significant portion of our revenue.
-On February 8, 2022, we entered into an exclusive preferred partner, co-promotion, development collaboration and license agreement for a term of five (5) years (the "Exclusive Agreement") with Sanofi.
-Pursuant to the Exclusive Agreement, we will provide a license to access and use certain Company data.
-As of March 31, 2024, our major customer accounted for 32.8% of our accounts receivable balance and, 8.5% of our revenue.
-If Sanofi were to terminate the Exclusive Agreement, or if we fail to adequately perform under the Exclusive Agreement, and if we are unable to diversify our customer base, our revenue could decline, and our results of operations could be adversely affected.
+Due to our limited operating history, we have a limited customer base and have depended on a major customer for a significant portion of our revenue.
+As of June 30, 2024 September 30, 2024, our major customer accounted for 29.7% 40.4% of our accounts receivable balance and, for the three and six-month nine-month periods ended June 30, 2024 September 30, 2024, the customer accounted for 30.4% 25.6% and 23.7% 24.5%, respectively, of our revenue.
+If the customer were to terminate the agreement, or if we fail to adequately perform under the agreement, and if we are unable to diversify our customer base, our revenue could decline, and our results of operations could be adversely affected.

-Our principal executive offices and other significant operations are located in Israel, and, therefore, our results may be adversely affected by political, economic and military instability in Israel, including the recent attack by Hamas and other terrorist organizations from the Gaza Strip and Israel's war against them.
+Our principal executive offices and other significant operations are located in Israel, and, therefore, our results may be adversely affected by political, economic and military instability in Israel, including the recent attack by Hamas and other terrorist organizations from the Gaza Strip and Israel's multi front war against them.
+Israel is currently facing.

 Our executive offices and corporate headquarters are located in Israel.
-In addition, most of our officers are residents of Israel.
-Accordingly, political, economic and military and security conditions in Israel and the surrounding region may directly affect our business.
-Any conflicts, political instability, terrorism, cyberattacks or any other hostilities involving Israel or the interruption or curtailment of trade between Israel and its present trading partners could adversely affect our operations.
+In addition, most of our executive officers are residents of Israel, although the majority of our employees are located outside of Israel.
+Accordingly, political, economic and military and security conditions Since the establishment of the State of Israel in Israel and the surrounding region may directly affect our business.
+Any 1948, a number of armed conflicts political instability, terrorism, cyberattacks or any other hostilities involving Israel or the interruption or curtailment of trade have taken place between Israel and its present trading partners could adversely affect our operations.
 Ongoing and revived hostilities in the Middle East or other Israeli political or economic factors, could harm our operations.

-In October 2023, Hamas terrorists infiltrated Israel's southern border from the Gaza Strip and conducted a series of attacks on civilian and military targets.
+In October 2023, Arab neighbors.
+On October 7, 2023, Hamas terrorists infiltrated Israel's southern border from the Gaza Strip and conducted a series of attacks on civilian and military targets.
 Hamas also launched extensive rocket attacks on Israeli population and industrial centers located along Israel's border with the Gaza Strip and in other areas within the State of Israel.
 These attacks resulted in extensive deaths, injuries and kidnapping of civilians and soldiers.
-Following the attack, Israel's security cabinet declared war against Hamas and a military campaign against these terrorist organizations commenced in parallel to their continued rocket and terror attacks.
+Following the attack, Israel's security cabinet declared war against Hamas and at the Israeli military campaign against these terrorist organizations commenced in parallel began to their continued rocket call-up reservists for active duty.
+At the same time, and terror attacks.

-The intensity and duration of Israel's current war against Hamas is difficult to predict, as are such war's economic implications on the Company's business and operations and on Israel's economy in general.
+The intensity and duration because of Israel's current the war declaration against Hamas, is difficult to predict, as are such war's economic implications on the Company's business clash between Israel and operations and on Israel's economy in general.
 These events may be intertwined with wider macroeconomic indications of a deterioration of Israel's economic standing, which may have a material adverse effect on the Company and its ability to effectively conduct some of its operations.